Saturday 13 June, 2026

 You Might Also Like

-The company positions itself around supply chain control.
-Across Europe, many drone components are sourced from China.
+At a time when countries in Europe (and around the world) are getting concerned about being too dependent on third-party suppliers for critical services and defence, FlyFocus positions itself around supply chain control.
+Across Europe, currently many drone components are sourced from China.
 FlyFocus said all of its systems are built using NATO-aligned components and that it maintains full ownership of its software stack.

 “We have subcontractors in order to manufacture composite parts and some other electronics based on our designs, but one of our plans for 2026 is to build our own new facility and bring some of those processes back to FlyFocus to have more control, more flexibility, and bigger capacity,” said Skawiński.